A Guide to Organizing a Park District

 To download a summary of procedures for organizing a park district, click here.

-* Note that recent amendments to the Election Code, which have occurred since the last publication of this Guide, have adjusted some of the timelines set forth in the Guide and appendices.
+* Note that recent amendments to the Election Code, which have occurred since the last publication of this Guide, have adjusted some of the timelines set forth in the Guide and appendices as well as petition and other requirements.
 As indicated in the publication, the services of a competent lawyer will be required to ensure that all legal requirements are satisfied.

-*For competing discussions on the information required on petition sheets for forming a park district see the following cases:
+*For competing discussions on the information required on petition sheets for forming a park district see the Election Code as well as the following cases:

 - Organization of Greater Algonquin Park District, 103 Ill.
 App.3d 1056 (1982)